-A cancer screening is so imperative, we felt the need to inform you even more on the topic.
+A cancer screening is highly imperative.
+Hence, we felt the need to inform you even more on the topic.
 Revisit our previous post on the importance of a cancer screening.

-Throughout the country, as well as in Manhattan, cancer screening and public awareness has led to a steady decline in deaths from cancer over the years.
-Thanks in part to prompt diagnoses by medical professionals like Dr. Shawn Khodadadian of Manhattan Gastroenterology, death from all types of cancer has been reduced by about 1.5 percent from 2000 to 2009, according to the National Cancer Institute.
+Throughout the country and in Manhattan, cancer screening and public awareness have led to a steady decline in deaths from cancer over the years.
+Thanks in part to prompt diagnoses by medical professionals like our doctors at Manhattan Gastroenterology, death from all types of cancer has been reduced by about 1.5 percent from 2000 to 2009, according to the National Cancer Institute.
 But we can do better.
 Too many cases still go undetected or are caught too late.

-Many of these deaths could be avoided with simple, painless tests to detect the early warning signs associated with cancer.
+Simple, painless tests to detect the early warning signs associated with cancer can help avoid many cancer deaths.
 Detecting the disease in its earliest stages gives you the best chance of successful treatment.
 Cancer screening in Manhattan can even prevent the disease from developing in the first place.

 Cancer Risk Factors

-Why some people develop cancer and others don’t often is unpredictable, but researchers have discovered certain risk factors.
+The reason why some people develop cancer and others don’t is often unpredictable, but researchers have discovered certain risk factors.
 You can reduce your risk of cancer by avoiding risk factors such as:

 - Cigarette smoking